dear-clouds/better-mdl/README.md

 #### Everywhere
 - Back to Top button
-- Hide comments with defined terms
+- Hide comments with specified terms
-- Option to hide the default MDL stats on profile
-- Autofill Start Date for "Currently Watching" titles after watching 1 episode
+- Autofill Start Date for "Currently Watching" titles after 1 episode (only in pop-up)

 #### Profile
-- Titles by Country
+- Titles by Country Chart with option to hide default MDL stats
 - Option to hide share icons on drama & people
 - Bookmark lists & see saved lists on profile
-- Pin favorite titles on profile via a list (*suggested by [KC Drama LOVER](https://mydramalist.com/profile/KCDramaLOVER)*)
+- Pin your favorite titles on your profile via a list (*suggested by [KC Drama LOVER](https://mydramalist.com/profile/KCDramaLOVER)*)
 - Import/See your comments made on drama/people/list  (*suggested by [Soju](https://mydramalist.com/profile/PearlMilkChaii)*)
 - Option to force list link on Profile to direct to "Currently Watching" tab